bomeisl/Fetch/README.md

   B. |Compose UI| - The end user can navigate between the home screen which displays all Items listed with
-      the information requested in the instruction specifications in an aesthetically pleasing and intuitive way.
+      the information requested in the instruction specifications in an aesthetically pleasing and intuitive way and 4 other screens displaying a list filtered by 'ListID' via Compose-Navigation.
 Features a search bar on the top of the UI where a user can search for specific Items by 'ID.'
       As the user types out an 'ID' integer in the search bar, the UI filters out results in real time to only leave Items on the screen that conform to the search parameters